Surfboardv2ray/v2ray-refiner/README.md

 * Host: Cloudflare-registered TLS-Certified Domain/Subdomain
 * Port: 443

 🟡 Get the latest version of the [TLS V2ray Refiner Worker Script](https://github.com/Surfboardv2ray/v2ray-refiner/releases/latest/download/_worker.js), copy and paste/upload the entire content to your Cloudflare worker and hit deploy.
+(Alternatively, you could copy the worker script from [here](./tls_worker.js))

 🟡 Open the deployed version of the worker and enter the TLS config you created on your VPS, and hit `Refine`.